banhdzui/cpi_hgcn/README.md

 Running the script ```test_gnncnn_cpi_model.py``` to test a trained model.
 For example:
 <pre><code class="language-python"> python test_gnncnn_cpi_model.py --test data/bindingdb/bindingdb.gnn.test --root data/chembl27/ --model data/bindingdb/bindingdb.gnn.model</code></pre>

+To screen of a compound libraries for given protein targets, you can create a data file which includes pairs of the compounds and the given proteins and then use the testing script.
+Doing the same if you'd like to test given compounds against possible off-target proteins.

 Information of required arguments can be found in corresponding scripts.

 If you have any further question, please contact us via email: danh.bui-thi@uantwerpen.be or kris.laukens@uantwerpen.be